nixworks/public/news/2011/08/16/README.md

 ##### Economy of Germany
 ### [The economy of Germany grows by only 0.1% in the second quarter of 2011, raising concerns about the European economy as a whole. ](/news/2011/08/16/the-economy-of-germany-grows-by-only-0-1-in-the-second-quarter-of-2011-raising-concerns-about-the-european-economy-as-a-whole.md)
-_Context: economy of Germany, Europe_
+_Context: Europe, economy of Germany_

 ##### Indians
 ### [Indian social activist Anna Hazare is arrested in New Delhi ahead of a proposed fast against corruption. ](/news/2011/08/16/indian-social-activist-anna-hazare-is-arrested-in-new-delhi-ahead-of-a-proposed-fast-against-corruption.md)
-_Context: Indians, fast against corruption, Anna Hazare, New Delhi, social activist_
+_Context: Anna Hazare, fast against corruption, New Delhi, social activist, Indians_

 ##### Illegal immigrants
 ### [Detained illegal immigrants injure 15 policemen and 3 soldiers in a riot in Malta. ](/news/2011/08/16/detained-illegal-immigrants-injure-15-policemen-and-3-soldiers-in-a-riot-in-malta.md)